owlage/Arrays/README.md

 11. Given a matrix.
 Display all odd columns whose first element is greater than the last.
 12. Given a square matrix.
 Display the elements that are on the diagonal.
 13. Given a matrix.
 Print the k-th row and p-th column of the matrix.
-14. Form a square matrix of order n according to a given pattern (n is even) 1  2   3  ... n n n-1 n-2 ...
+14. Form a square matrix of order n according to a given pattern (n is even):
+    1  2   3  ... n
+    n n-1 n-2 ...
 1
     1  2   3  ... n